bluestrike2/nsdcf.org/content/programs/scholarships/keough.md

 ---
-title: "Frank S. Keough Memorial Scholarship"
+title: Frank S. Keough Memorial Scholarship
-date: 2017-12-15T12:28:14-05:00
+date: 2017-12-15 17:28:14 +0000
-draft: false
+draft: true

 ---

-Awarded based on community activities.
+This scholarship is for a graduating Norwin High School senior who has demonstrated outstanding community service and the quality of their goals for the future.